MavidDuster/multim-ret-project/README.md

 # multim-ret-project
+This project was implemented usning Python 3.9 using the following packages
+* numpy
+* pandas
+* mathplotlib
+* sklearn.metrics.pairwise for the similiarity compuation
+* sklearn.decomposition for PCA
+* ast to deal with strings/lists from the tsv file
+* tqdm

 ## Overview
 This repository contains the code and files for the course 344.038, KV Multimedia Search and Retrieval, taught by Markus Schedl, 2022W